lucianmachado/sails-oracle-database/README.md

 [![npm version](https://badge.fury.io/js/sails-oradb.svg)](http://badge.fury.io/js/sails-oradb) [![Dependency Status](https://gemnasium.com/baitic/sails-oradb.png)](https://gemnasium.com/baitic/sails-oradb)

-A [Waterline](https://github.com/balderdashy/waterline) adapter for Oracle Database that uses the Node Oracle Driver mantained by Oracle Corp.
+A [Waterline](https://github.com/balderdashy/waterline) adapter for Oracle Database that uses the Official Node Oracle Driver mantained by Oracle Corp.
 May be used in a [Sails](https://github.com/balderdashy/sails) app or anything using Waterline for the ORM.

 ## ¡Important advice!

 The Adapter is not finished yet.
-It only has implemented few functionalities for testing purposes.
+It has few functionalities pending for fixes, but you can use it.

 Things that you can do NOW: